nahidhk/AnyFaceHub/README.md

-# AnyFaceHub: A New Era of Media Wiki
+# AnyFaceHub: A New of Media Wiki

 ## Introduction